JuanPablo2807/JuanPablo2807/README.md

 Portfolio of my university career.

 ## Sobre mi

-Mi nombre es Juan Pablo González Jiménez y soy estudiante de la carrera de ingeniería en computacion en la UDG.
+My name is Juan Pablo González Jiménez and I am a first-semester student studying computer engineering at the UDG.

-Actualmente estoy aprendiendo Python y C++
+I am currently learning Python and C++